 Who should consider using donated eggs for fertility?

 Any woman between 22 and 49 years old is a candidate, as long as they have medical clearance from our physicians.
 The typical person who seeks egg donation is a woman who has diminished ovarian reserve or premature ovarian failure.
-Learn more about the egg donation process here, or apply to become an egg donor.

 How do I select a donor?